 Mary Mitchel and the always malevolent Patrick Magee give standout performances, while Luana Anders offers several good moments perfecting her sly ‘I don’t know where my husband is’ charade.
 For his flashbacks to the fatal childhood accident Coppola places diffusion filters over the camera lens, perhaps aiming to echo the eerie mood of Jack Clayton’s The Innocents.
 The writer-director’s dialogue scenes aren’t dull and his scary moments deliver some impressive shocks.
 Dementia 13 is a feature debut to be proud of.

-Of course, back in the day when Francis needed stock footage he considered Dementia 13 open season.
+When Francis later needed stock footage he considered Dementia 13 open season.
 Along with shots from Corman’s The Pit and the Pendulum Coppola’s You’re a Big Boy Now repurposes this film’s axe murder as a movie being watched by Elizabeth Hartman’s naughty schoolgirl, the one who terrorizes an ‘albino hypnotherapist with a wooden leg.’
 That was Francis’s non-PC period.

 Lionsgate / Vestron Video’s Blu-ray of Dementia 13 Director’s Cut revives Francis Coppola’s first feature 100%.
 He spent years creating new edits of Apocalypse Now and truly improved his flashy gangster musical with The Cotton Club Encore.
 He hasn’t recut or re-envisioned Dementia 13 editorially; his only changes were to eliminate two extras thrown on by Roger Corman, Filmgroup and A.I.P. that pad the show out by eight or ten minutes.
 Neither is missed.